 An academic internship is a structured learning experience in a work setting.
 A combination of a course and a job, it is an opportunity for a student to work with communications professionals, make valuable contacts, obtain on-the-job experiences, and explore a communications field.
 The student should receive mentorship, supervision, and training.
-For an academic internship the student arranges for a faculty sponsor with whom they maintain weekly contact while at the internship.
-The Communications Program in Los Angeles is administered separately and maintains its own database.
+The Park School subscribes to the internship definition of the National Association of Colleges and Employers, here.

 Who is eligible for a Communications internship?

 - Students must be officially majoring or minoring in the Park School, and not on academic warning.